13 taken to hospital after bus crash in Orange Co.

 "We're still going through that process, if any patients will need to stay overnight.
 We're still in the process of updating and notifying families.
 So that's still in flux right now as we speak," Dr. Daryhl Johnson at UNC Hospital.

-Multiple injures were reported, ranging from minor injuries to cuts and bruises.
+Multiple injuries were reported, ranging from minor injuries to cuts and bruises.

-Sheriff Blackwood says no other cars were involved.
+Sheriff Blackwood said no other cars were involved.
 The bus left the road, over-corrected and spun around.

 There were nine children and four adults (including the driver) on the bus.

+Two of the 13 patients have been discharged from the hospital at this time.

-"Whenever we hear that we have as many as possible, 20 patients come in, we activate our mass incident casualty protocols, to prepare for patients coming in to the ED," Dr. Johnson added.
+"Whenever we hear that we have as many as possible, 20 patients come in, we activate our mass incident casualty protocols, to prepare for patients coming into the ED," Dr. Johnson added.